 |(2) 1,100 gallons to 10,000 gallons||$500.

-§ 570.3 Site Inspections and Training of Local Fire Department Personnel
+§ 570.3 Site Inspections, Recordkeeping, and Training of Local Fire Department Personnel

-(b) Each applicant for a permit shall offer an emergency response training program for local enforcement, fire, and hazardous material response personnel of the authority having jurisdiction.
-The applicant shall offer, at applicant's cost, relevant training prior to commencing operation of the LNG facility and annually thereafter using an appropriate training program approved by the New York State Fire Administrator within the Division of Homeland Security.
+(d) Each applicant for a permit shall offer an emergency response training program (and, as may be required under 570.2(d)(3), necessary personnel and/or equipment) for local enforcement, fire, and hazardous material response personnel of the authority having jurisdiction.
+The applicant shall offer, at applicant's cost, relevant training (and, as may be required under 570.2(d)(3), necessary personnel and/or equipment) prior to commencing operation of the LNG facility and annually thereafter using an appropriate training program approved by the New York State Fire Administrator within the New York State Division of Homeland Security and Emergency Services.

-(c) The Department may evaluate facility compliance either with its own personnel or by contract with one or more persons qualified to monitor compliance and certify with respect thereto or by a combination of the foregoing means as deemed necessary by the Department.
-Costs for any contractual inspection services will be paid by the permittee as a condition of the operating permit.
+(e) The Department may evaluate facility compliance either with its own personnel or by contract with one or more persons qualified to monitor compliance and certify with respect thereto or by a combination of the foregoing means as deemed necessary by the Department.
+Costs for any contractual inspection services shall be paid by the permittee as a condition of the permit.

 § 570.4 Transportation of LNG

-(a) The intrastate transportation of LNG to LNG facilities permitted under this Part is prohibited unless the route has been certified by the New York State Department of Transportation.
+(a) The intrastate transportation of LNG is prohibited unless the route has been certified by the New York State Department of Transportation.

 (a) material removed from tanks must be disposed of in accordance with all applicable State and federal requirements;